 Have you been discriminated against at work for your disability?
 Are you unaware of what the statute of limitations are, and how they influence your case?
-Don’t worry, our workplace discrimination attorneys at California Employment Attorneys Group are here to help.
+Don’t worry, our workplace discrimination attorneys at California Labor Law Employment Attorneys Group are here to help.
 Being discriminated against at work can be a truly devastating experience.
 From being refused adequate pay for your work, to being harassed on a regular basis, many who experience workplace disability discrimination often feel pressured to quit their job or endure continued mistreatment without any hope of resolution.
 Fortunately, our workplace disability discrimination attorneys are well-versed in the California statute of limitations for disability discrimination cases and are committed to ensuring all of our clients receive the resources they need to earn the compensation they deserve for their damages.
 If you have any questions after reading this article, please feel free to reach out to our law offices for a free consultation from one of our many skilled legal advisors.

 Disability Discrimination in the Workplace

 Being discriminated against for your potential disabilities is effectively illegal under state and federal law.
 If you can perform the requirements of your job, an employer, or boss cannot dock pay or refuse work to a disabled worker.
 While physical disabilities can hinder the mobility and ability of a worker, they don’t always make a person incapable.
 Unfortunately, some employers fail to realize this and mistreat disabled employees when compared to others.
 Victims of disability discrimination in the workplace are also subject to hostile work environments, as being abused by an employer for a disability can lead to things like day-to-day harassment and a refusal of payment.
 This further mistreatment can lead to emotional distress and monetary damages that can truly devastate those who are forced to experience workplace disability discrimination.